 Some people have to pay penalties if they enroll late in Medicare services.
 Keep these dates in mind when it comes to Medicare enrollment:

-- Oct.
-15 to Dec.
-7: Annual Medicare open enrollment period.
+- October 15 to December 7.
+This is Medicare’s open enrollment period.

-- Jan.
-1 to March 31: Medicare Advantage (Part C) open enrollment.
+- January 1 to March 31.
+This period is referred to as Medicare Advantage (Part C) open enrollment or Medicare general enrollment.

-- 65th birthday: You have 3 months before you turn 65, your birth month, and 3 months after your birth month to sign up for Medicare.
+- Around your 65th birthday.
+This period is called initial enrollment.
+You have 3 months before you turn 65, your birthday month, and 3 months after your birth month to sign up for Medicare.

 Some circumstances exist when a person can qualify for Medicare before age 65.
 If you or a loved one has been diagnosed with a chronic health condition or have an injury that keeps you from working, talk to your doctor about if or when you could qualify for Medicare.